yohan2095/Factory-Management-System/README.md

 In addition to the CRUD operations on the employee page, we need to create a Search Box.
 This Search Box should be able to find an employee according his first name, last name or department.

-The website is linked to an .NET server which is connected to my SQL Server Data Base.
+The website is linked to a .NET server which is connected to my SQL Server Data Base.

 The languages i used for this project are:
 - HTML